j19sch/j19sch.github.io/posts/2015/20150324-test-automation-five-heuristics-questions.md

 ---

-*This post was originally published [here](https://testingcurve.wordpress.com/2015/03/24/test-automation-five-questions-leading-to-five-heuristics/).*
+*This post was originally published on my old blog.*

 [^1]: Or, instead of test automation, a better term would be 'check execution automation'.
 Although this is an important distinction, I'm not going to pursue it today.
 If you do want to, this post is a good starting point: [Testing and Checking Refined](http://www.satisfice.com/blog/archives/856) by James Bach and Michael Bolton.